Franck-W/Python-Crunchyroll-Scraper/README.md

 * ***episode:all:media***

 ## A plead of help
 Please, if you are an experienced python coder I would LOVE for you to help me clean this code up.
-It's a massive f***-fest of uselessness but it works for now :/
+It's a massive f***-fest of uselessness:/

-Not really efficiently.
-But it works.
+It's not really efficient, but heyy!
+Atleast it works.
+(Sorta, any '*:media' doesn't..)